AnzenKodo/nixed/README.md

 - [Kitty](kitty)

 ## 🏁 Getting Started
-NixOS is baseline of Nixed so to use Nixed you have to install NixOS.
+NixOS is the baseline of Nixed, so to use Nixed, you need to install NixOS.

-- To Install NixOS go to [next step](#nixed-newer-installion).
-  - I have given the easy step without much technical details to make installion easy as copy and paste but still NixOS very hard distro to install.
+**Note:** I have given the easy step without many technical details to make installation easy as copy and pasting but still NixOS very hard distro to install.
-  - If you get stuck somewhere or you want full technical details then you can go to [NixOS Manual](https://nixos.org/manual/nixos) website.
-- If you already installed NixOS then go to [second step](#nixed-installion).
-- Just want to twick something with Nixed go to [thrid step](#advance)

 ### Nixed newer installion
 - Download the ISO from the [NixOS website](https://nixos.org/download.html#download-nixos).